univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 SAML for single sign-on
 ~~~~~~~~~~~~~~~~~~~~~~~

-UCS has SAML activated by default.
-This section describes how to activate it for the *Login* buttons in the Portal.
-For more information about SAML, refer to :ref:`domain-saml`.

-Activate
-""""""""

-To activate single sign-on through SAML, use the following steps:
+UCS supports single sign-on via SAML through the Keycloak App.
+Refer to
+:external+uv-keycloak-ref:ref:`login-portal`.

+Further configuration
+"""""""""""""""""""""

+After following the steps for Keycloak, use the following steps for a better user experience:

 #.
 Ensure that all users in your domain
    who want to use the portal and the UCS management system with single sign-on
-   can reach :samp:`ucs-sso.{[Domain Name]}`.
+   can reach :samp:`ucs-sso-ng.{[Domain Name]}`.

 #.
 Change the |UCSUCRV| :envvar:`portal/auth-mode` to ``saml`` with :option:`ucr set`.
    The default value was ``ucs``.